Ingo Haar

 Ingo Haar (born 3 February 1965) is a German historian.
 He received his Master of Arts from the University of Hamburg in 1993 and his PhD in History in 1998 at the Martin Luther University of Halle-Wittenberg.
 His doctoral dissertation was on "Historians in Nazi Germany: the German history and the`'Ethnic struggle' in the `East'" (Historiker im Nationalsozialismus: die deutsche Geschichtswissenschaft und der `Volkstumskampf´ im `Osten´).

 The book "German Scholars and Ethnic Cleansing, 1919-1945" of which Haar was a co-editor of (along with Michael Fahlbusch) received the Choice Award for "Outstanding Book of the Year" in 2005.

 Dr. Haar is currently on the faculty of the University of Vienna.
-Previously he was associated with the Centre for Research on Antisemitism (Zentrum für Antisemitismusforschung) at the Technical University of Berlin.
+Previously he was associated with the Centre for Research on Antisemitism (Zentrum für Antisemitismusforschung) at Technische Universität Berlin.